stormasm/nunotes/engine-q/note0.md

 ]
 ```

-Moving forward having a really lightweight, blazing fast core engine that is
+Moving forward having a really lightweight, blazing fast set of design patterns
-easy to modify as the nushell language evolves is exciting.
-If nushell
+called parser and nu-engine that is easy to modify as the nushell language evolves is exciting.

-developers understand this delineation and the core design pattern
+### The Details

-of nushell being engine-q; then the product can be evolved over time without handicapping the future core engine with unneeded dependencies.
+##### If - else